 The norms are slowly changing.
-It’s still quite rare to see a woman in public with facial hair and unshaved armpits.
+It’s still quite rare to see a woman in public with facial hair and unshaven armpits.
 But recently, lots of anti-shaving movements have emerged that seem to be going mainstream.
-Women worldwide are asking themselves the same questions: “Why are we supposed to be perfectly hairless at all times.
+Women worldwide are asking themselves the same questions: “Why are we supposed to be perfectly hairless at all times?
 Why should we adhere to beauty standards imposed by social media to feel accepted”?
 Those movements are trying to encourage women to embrace their bodies and improve their self-worth.

 Apart from anti-shaving movements, after quarantine, plenty of women have started shaving their faces!
 This “new-new skin-perfecting” technique, which is so-called “dermaplaning,” has suddenly gained ‘trending’ status.

 Dermaplaning is the act of removing peach fuzz and dead skin cells from the face with a razor, leaving it softer and smoother.
 The question that immediately comes to mind is: does any woman nowadays really have time or even a subtle inclination to shave her entire face as men do?
 The answer is YES.

 Let’s do a little research on this subject.
 From a biological point of view, men and women are designed differently.
 The first evident distinction, among others, is the ability to grow a beard.
 In fact, men have more resilient skin with a higher density of collagen than women.

 Secondly, shaving might exfoliate skin and apparently keep it soft, but if you’re already using a facial cleansing brush or washcloth on your face, that’s already severe scrubbing.
 Shaving may make your skin more sensitive and eventually cause skin damage, which might lead to skin ageing.
 Moreover, face shaving can also cause ingrown hairs.
 So ladies, please, think twice before reaching for the razor!